-we will receive funds in the amount of the aggregate purchase price for the common stock we sell; and

-Needham & Company, LLC will receive the placement agent's fee in accordance with the terms of the placement agency agreement.
+- we will receive funds in the amount of the aggregate purchase price for the common stock we sell; - we will deliver to each of the investors, through the DWAC system or by book-entry, the shares being purchased; and - Needham & Company, LLC will receive the placement agents' fee on behalf of the placement agents in accordance with the terms of the placement agency agreement.

-In accordance with the terms of the placement agency agreement, we will pay the placement agent an aggregate commission equal to 6.08% of the gross proceeds raised in the offering.

-We may also reimburse the placement agent for certain expenses incurred by it other than legal fees.
-In no event will the total amount of compensation paid to the placement agent and other securities brokers and dealers upon completion of this offering exceed 8% of the gross proceeds of the offering.
-The estimated offering expenses payable by us, in addition to the placement agent's fee of \$721,056, are approximately \$200,000, which includes legal, accounting and printing costs and various other fees associated with registering and listing the common stock.
-After deducting certain fees due to the placement agent and our estimated offering expenses, we expect the net proceeds from this offering to be approximately \$10,941,345.
+In accordance with the terms of the placement agency agreement, we will pay the placement agents an aggregate commission equal to 7% of the gross proceeds of the sale of the common stock in the offering.
+We have also agreed to reimburse the placement agents for certain of their expenses incurred in connection with the offering.
+In no event will the total amount of compensation paid to the placement agents and other securities brokers and dealers upon completion of this offering exceed 8% of the gross proceeds of the offering.
+The estimated offering expenses payable by us, in addition to the placement agents' fees of \$1,050,000, are approximately \$200,000, which includes our legal, accounting and printing costs and various other fees associated with registering and listing the common stock.
+After deducting the fees due to the placement agents and our estimated offering expenses, we expect the net proceeds from this offering to be approximately \$13,750,000.